Skip to content

 Armirail made the early go for the KOM points, but it was Thomas that prevailed.

-After that first climb, the peloton upped the pace and quickly reduced the gap to 1’20” at the 50km mark and soon down to just 1 minute.
+After that first climb, the upped the pace and quickly reduced the gap to 1’20” at the 50km mark and soon down to just 1 minute.

 After a crash earlier in the stage, Bissegger, Ganna and Flynn return to the bunch after some 20 kilometres of chasing.
-Meanwhile, Mauro Schmid, Luke Plapp (Jayco AlUla), Lenny Martinez (Bahrain Victorious), Louis Barré (Intermarché-Wanty) and Frank Van den Broek (Picnic PostNL), Florian Lipowitz (Red Bul-Bora-Hansgrohe), Thibau Nys (Lidl-Trek) and Stefan Bissegger (Decathlon-AG2R La Mondiale) are all of the back and chasing to reconnect.
+Meanwhile, Mauro Schmid, (Jayco AlUla), Lenny Martinez (Bahrain Victorious), Louis Barré (Intermarché-Wanty) and Frank Van den Broek (Picnic PostNL), Florian Lipowitz (Red Bul-Bora-Hansgrohe), Thibau Nys (Lidl-Trek) and Stefan Bissegger (Decathlon-AG2R La Mondiale) are all of the and chasing to reconnect.

 After 80km off the front, the break is caught.